Ask a Hiring Expert: How to Write a Job Posting (And Free Templates)

 • Sponsored education

-We recommend including the job’s compensation—or a compensation range—on the job posting.
-This sets expectations up-front and helps ensure that you receive applicants you can afford.
 It wastes a lot of your time if you’re $50,000 off from a candidate’s expectations.
 Of course, it’s also appropriate to ask when interviewing, but you should include compensation in the job posting even if it’s just a wider range.

 Including compensation in a job description also helps it show up in job board search results.
 On many job boards, job seekers can search for jobs within salary ranges.
 If you’ve entered your compensation range, your job is going to show up more appropriately.
 This can be a great tool for elevating the quality of applications you receive.

-GET MY TEMPLATES
+GET MY E-BOOK

 Recent Posts